Arshdeep-SD/Senior_Design_Project/README.md

 # Senior_Design_Project
 Structural Failure Detection System.
 This was the Design Project I did in my senior year.
+I lead a team of three students including myself.
 Our goal was to create a system that could detect a change in the physical charatersitics of a complicated solid using vibrations.
 This was acheived by creating a neueral network that was trained to detect a change in the vibrational response of an object.